jwestfield95/python_project_westfield/README.md

 # python_project_westfield

-This python script will generate  one output file for each string[ATTTGGATT, ACTGCAGCGCGATGATGAGAGAGATTTCAGGACACACATTGCCAAATTGAGGCAT, ATATATATATATATATA] containing a data frame, and a statement about complexity printed to the command line.
+This python script will generate  one output file for each string[ATTTGGATT, ACTGCAGCGCGATGATGAGAGAGATTTCAGGACACACATTGCCAAATTGAGGCAT, ATATATATATATATATA] containing a data frame, and a statement about complexity for each string printed to the command line.

 To run this python script, type into the command line: python3 sub_str_possible.py

-to test this python script, type into the command line: py.test
+to test this python script, type into the command line: py.test sub_str_poss_test.py
 (this will take anything file with _test and test the python script) in this case the _test file is called sub_str_poss_test *for some reason this does not seem to work*